alexander-klimov/etherpad-lite-jquery-plugin/README.md

 'plugins'          : {}, // The options related to the plugins, not to the basic Etherpad configuration 'rtl'              : false // Show text from right to left 'sessionSettings'  : {} // settings for session management (can contain apiKey, userName, userId, groupId, validUntil, padName)
+'body'             : undefined // if this option is defined, its value will be set as pad content
 </pre>

 # Copyright